MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ne-ntddk-_whea_raw_data_format.md

 ### -field WheaRawDataFormatIPFSalRecord

 The raw data in the hardware error packet contains an Itanium processor family system abstraction layer (SAL) error record.
-For more information about the format of a SAL error record, see the <a href="https://go.microsoft.com/fwlink/p/?linkid=72212">Intel Itanium Processor Family System Abstraction Layer Specification</a>.
+For more information about the format of a SAL error record, see the [Intel Itanium Processor Family System Abstraction Layer Specification](https://www.intel.com/content/dam/www/public/us/en/documents/specification-updates/itanium-system-abstraction-layer-specification.pdf).

 ### -field WheaRawDataFormatIA32MCA

 The raw data in the hardware error packet contains an MCA_EXCEPTION structure.
-For more information about the MCA_EXCEPTION structure, see <a href="/previous-versions/windows/hardware/mca/ff540659(v=vs.85)">HalQuerySystemInformation</a>.
+For more information about the MCA_EXCEPTION structure, see [HalQuerySystemInformation](/previous-versions/windows/hardware/mca/ff540659(v=vs.85)).

 ### -field WheaRawDataFormatIntel64MCA

 The raw data in the hardware error packet contains an MCA_EXCEPTION structure.
-For more information about the MCA_EXCEPTION structure, see <a href="/previous-versions/windows/hardware/mca/ff540659(v=vs.85)">HalQuerySystemInformation</a>.
+For more information about the MCA_EXCEPTION structure, see [HalQuerySystemInformation](/previous-versions/windows/hardware/mca/ff540659(v=vs.85)).

 ### -field WheaRawDataFormatAMD64MCA

 The raw data in the hardware error packet contains an MCA_EXCEPTION structure.
-For more information about the MCA_EXCEPTION structure, see <a href="/previous-versions/windows/hardware/mca/ff540659(v=vs.85)">HalQuerySystemInformation</a>.
+For more information about the MCA_EXCEPTION structure, see [HalQuerySystemInformation](/previous-versions/windows/hardware/mca/ff540659(v=vs.85)).

 ### -field WheaRawDataFormatMemory